Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 *T2 miniature high output aquarium light fixtures

-The newest technology yet would be the LED light such as the TMC Aqua Ray with latest generation (patented) CREE XB-D Power LEDs.
+The newest technology yet would be an LED light such as the top notch TMC Aqua Ray with latest generation (patented) CREE XB-D Power LEDs.
+As noted earlier these can be as the only source of light or in combination with T2, T5, CFL, etc.

 Although initial cost is high (but much lower than they were a year prior to this update), the 50,000 hour lifespan and lowest energy usage pays for these lights in the long term.